-The ComEd Energy Efficiency Program, in partnership with the local natural gas utilities, offers assessments and installation of free products as part of an ongoing effort to provide energy efficiency opportunities that will help ComEd customers save money on their energy bills.
-ComEd is committed to providing its customers with helpful solutions to conserve energy, save money and help the environment.
-These solutions are designed to deliver savings to you and reduce our collective environmental impact.
+The ComEd Energy Efficiency Program has partnered with local natural gas companies to offer assessments and installation of free products as part of an ongoing effort to provide energy efficiency opportunities that will help ComEd customers save money on their energy bills.
+We are committed to providing solutions to help you conserve energy, save money and help the environment.
+We’ve designed these solutions to deliver savings to you and reduce our collective environmental impact.

 Who is eligible for an assessment?

-Building owners can call 855-433-2700 to schedule a free assessment.
-Please have your ComEd and natural gas utility account numbers (if applicable) available when you call.
+Building owners and managers can call 1-855-433-2700 to schedule a free assessment.
+Please have your ComEd and natural gas company account numbers (if applicable) available when you call.
 Tenants in multi-family buildings should ask their landlord or property manager to schedule the assessment.

-The energy advisor will then provide you with a personalized report identifying the eligible free energy-saving products, as well as additional capital project recommendations.
+The energy advisor will provide you with a personalized report identifying the opportunities for free energy-saving product installations, as well as lower cost projects and capital project recommendations.

 During the appointment, the energy advisor will attempt to install the products when possible to maximize your energy savings.
 There are some restrictions on where the energy-saving products may be installed, which the energy advisor will discuss with you during your appointment.
 Products must be installed by the energy advisor, and the energy advisor will not move furniture.
-The energy advisor will not install the energy-saving products if they are not confident that they can install them safely or without damaging property.
+The energy advisor will not install the energy-saving products if they are not confident they can install them safely or without damaging property.
 LED bulbs will be installed only in fixtures with existing incandescent or halogen bulbs that are in use for at least two hours per day.
 Power strips must be installed by the energy advisor directly into a grounded outlet.

 An energy advisor will perform the assessment.
 All energy advisors are ComEd-authorized contractors and will have a badge to identify themselves.